 Era 3 – Profitability

 In the late 1800’s and early 1900’s Frederick Taylor, a mechanical engineer, began development of Scientific Management.
-Having observed the need to enhance productivity in the works or shop, Taylor believed workers had a disposition to not work productively and set out to develop an approach to address this problem5.
+Having observed the need to enhance productivity in the works or shop, Taylor believed workers had a disposition to not work productively and set out to develop an approach to address this problem.
 The Era 1 focus was on productivity of workers and work in traditional manufacturing by separating planning from doing and by establishing the most efficient standards for work.
 Daniel Hauer followed Taylor and applied Scientific Management to construction.
 Hauer’s Era 1 approach was incomplete as evidenced by continued problems with project delivery and subsequent attempts to bridge the gap.
 Meanwhile, manufacturing began a steady productivity improvement journey.

 In the 1950’s, Era 2 project delivery efforts emerged with the advent of computer technology as applied to projects.
 The primary characteristic of Era 2 efforts was a focus on predictability of capital project delivery.
-Approaches such as Critical Path Method (CPM), Performance Evaluation and Review Technique (PERT) were developed and, later, techniques such as Earned Value Management (EVM), the Phase-Gate Process, Advanced Work Packaging (AWP) and Work Face Planning (WFP).
+Approaches such as Critical Path Management (CRM), Performance Evaluation and Review Technique (PERT) were developed and, later, techniques such as Earned Value Management (EVM), the Phase-Gate Process, Advanced Work Packaging (AWP) and Work Face Planning (WFP).
 Today, these approaches are all recognized as part of Project Management, a defined profession with its own body of knowledge, the Project Management Body of Knowledge (PMBOK).

 The Project Management Institute (PMI) publishes PMBOK and includes knowledge areas such as project scope, time and cost management, quality, risk and procurement management.
 Though these functions are essential to managing projects, they are by no means the only activities required to support successful project outcomes.